Generalized Global Symmetries of $T[M]$ Theories: Part II: Symmetry in compactifications

 The phases are classified by $\Omega^5_{SO}(B^2D')$.
 For $D'=\prod \mathbb{Z}_{N_i}$, it is described by $(k_i,k_{ij})\in \prod_i \mathbb{Z}_{\gcd(N_i,2)}\times \prod_{i<j}\mathbb{Z}_{\gcd(N_i,N_j)}$:

 In 6d ${\cal N}=(2,0)$ theories there are following condensation defects:\footnote{ For $\mathfrak{so}(2n)$, the F symbol is the same as that of the $Spin(2n)_1$ Chern--Simons theory as listed in \cite{Kitaev:2005hzj}. } \begin{itemize} \item $\mathfrak{su}(N)$ for odd $N$. $D=\mathbb{Z}_N$.
-Any subgroup of $\mathbb{Z}_N$, labelled by divisors of $N$, have trivial F symbol, and they give rise to condensation defects.
-Since the divisors of $N$ are odd, the weight $\omega$ is trivial.
-The number of condensation defects thus equal to the number of divisors of $N$.
+Any subgroup of $\mathbb{Z}_N$, labeled by divisors of $N$, have trivial F symbol, and they give rise to condensation defects.
+Since the divisors of $N$ are odd, the weight $\omega$ is trivial for 5-dimensional submanifolds.
+Thus the number of 5-dimensional condensation defects both equal to the number of divisors of $N$ respectively.

 \item $\mathfrak{su}(N)$ for even $N$. $D=\mathbb{Z}_N$.
 Only the subgroups of $\mathbb{Z}_{N/2}$, which are generated by even charges, have trivial F symbol, and they give condensation defects.
 For divisor of $N/2$ that are even, the weight $\omega$ can be trivial or non-trivial.
-Thus the number of condensation defects equal the sum of number of odd divisors of $\mathbb{Z}_{N/2}$ and twice the number of even divisors of $\mathbb{Z}_{N/2}$.
+Thus the number of 5-dimensional condensation defects equal the sum of number of odd divisors of $\mathbb{Z}_{N/2}$ and twice the number of even divisors of $\mathbb{Z}_{N/2}$.